jondot/graphene/README.md

     padding = the kind of padding you need title = box title
-    label_formatter = and a formatter, as before.
+    label_formatter = and a formatter, as before. asInfinite = [2, 'myEvent'] pick the 3rd (index:2) series and the series labelled 'myEvent' and draw it [as	infinite](http://graphite.readthedocs.org/en/1.0/functions.html#graphite.render.functions.drawAsInfinite)

 # Visuals